Mupen64-Rewrite/SM64LuaRedux/README.md

 - n-Frame Lookahead[^5]
 - Customizable formatting[^6]
 - 3D Object Visualization[^7]
-- Up to 800% better performance on Mupen64 1.1.6

 [^1]: Only versions newer than 1.1.3 will support themes
 [^2]: The script will resize its elements intelligently to fit, and will thus work on small and huge resolutions